Allegheny-ComputerScience-302-S2022/course-materials/CODE_OF_CONDUCT.md

 * Come in prepared with questions, a topic, or a clear objective
   * To achieve this, please add notes about expected topic(s) to a Google Calendar slot reservation (for instructor calendar)
-* Be prepared to recieve feedback, understanding that typically this typically means implementing more than trivial revisions to an assignment
+* Be prepared to recieve feedback, understanding that this typically means implementing more than trivial revisions to an assignment
-* Respect the time of other students (i.e. be mannerly and quick)
 * Have all assignments ready to discuss with the Professor
 * Not rely only on office hours for all solutions (i.e. work should be attempted first)